fieryhenry/tbcml/docs/frida_scripting.md

 You will need to have downloaded the frida-gadget binaries for each architecture you want to target.
 You can find them [here](https://github.com/frida/frida/releases).

-You then need to extract the binaries and place them in the `LibGadgets` folder in the tbcml folder in appdata or home directory.
+You then need to extract the binaries and place them in the `LibGadgets` folder in the tbcml folder in appdata or documents directory.
 The folder structure should look like this:

 ```bash
 tbcml